 Quality Gear is a Means to an End

-Gone are the days of backpacks loaded down with 8 lb sleeping bags and 7 days supply of canned stew.
-We are very fortunate to live in the age of technological advancements which translates into gear that is streamline, light, durable and efficient.
-As hunters, this equates to seven day packs that weigh less than 50 lbs without compromising quality and dependability.
+Gone are the days of backpacks loaded down with 8 lb. sleeping bags and 7 days’ supply of canned stew.
+We are very fortunate to live in the age of technological advancements which translates into gear that is streamlined, light, durable and efficient.
+As hunters, this equates to seven-day packs that weigh less than 50 lbs. without compromising quality and dependability.
 The hardest part about selecting the right gear, is there are frankly, more choices than one can imagine.
 Price is usually a good indicator of quality, but I caution you not to use this as your only deciding factor.

 Research is Key to Selecting The Best Cold Weather Hunting Gear

 One of the most effective ways to research gear is online hunting forums where you can chat with hunters who have used gear in the field and can give you an unbiased review of its effectiveness.
 One online thread that I stumbled across prior to my first sheep hunt had a YouTube link that had a very informative review of the gear that a hunter used on a sheep hunt.
 The hunter talked about the gear that made the “cut” and why it made the cut and why it would remain in his pack for the many years to come.
 In contrast, he talked about gear that would be consigned to the trash bin or sold to the highest bidder on eBay because it didn’t perform its function or quite simply did not hold up to abuse.
 It turns out that my research had led me to purchase many of the same items this hunter had used on his hunt and which came highly recommended.
 Let’s face it; gear that will not perform its function is dead weight, which is why it’s crucial we select gear that is battle-tested in harsh environments.
 There is nothing like packing a piece of equipment deep into the backcountry only to find out when you reach your destination that it doesn’t work.